kubernetes-sigs/cluster-api/docs/proposals/20200602-machine-phase-hooks.md

 allow me better flexibility and control over the lifecycle of workloads on each node.

+#### Story 3
+(pre-provision) As an operator, I want the ability to utilize my own provision controller instead of the logic built into the machine controller.
+This will allow me better flexibility and control over the lifecycle of workloads on each node.

+For example, this would allow static IPs to be obtained for an instance that is about to be provisioned in the cloud provider.
+IPAM or IP management is not supported today in the provision libraries and as such, this would require a custom provision controller.

 ### Implementation Details/Notes/Constraints

 For each defined lifecycle point, one or more hooks may be applied as an annotation to the machine object.
 These annotations will pause reconciliation of a machine object until all hooks are resolved for that lifecycle point.
 The hooks should be managed by a Hook Implementing Controller or other external application, or manually created and removed by an administrator.

 #### Lifecycle Points
+##### pre-provision
+`pre-provision.provision.hook.machine.cluster.x-k8s.io`

+Hooks defined at this point will prevent the machine-controller from provisioning an instance in the cloud provider.
 ##### pre-drain
 `pre-drain.delete.hook.machine.cluster.x-k8s.io`